vuejs/docs/src/sponsor/index.md

 Vue.js is an MIT licensed open source project and completely free to use.
 The tremendous amount of effort needed to maintain such a large ecosystem and develop new features for the project is only made sustainable thanks to the generous financial backing of our sponsors.

+## How to Sponsor

+Sponsorships can be done via [GitHub Sponsors](https://github.com/sponsors/yyx990803) or [OpenCollective](https://opencollective.com/vuejs).
+Invoices can be obtained via GitHub's payment system.
+Both monthly-recurring sponsorships and one-time donations are accepted.
+Recurring sponsorships are entitled to logo placements as specified in [Sponsorship Tiers](#tier-benefits).

 ## Sponsoring Vue as a Business

 Sponsoring Vue gives you great exposure to over **1.7 million** Vue developers around the world through our website and GitHub project READMEs.
 In addition, supporting OSS improves the reputation of your brand, which is an important asset for any company that interacts with developers.